 Spring in Chania

-Personally, we think the weather in Chania is best during the spring, when it’s not too hot and there is little chance of rain – but it’s not the best time for swimming in the sea.
+Personally, we think the weather in Chania is best during the spring.
+It’s not too hot and there is little chance of rain – but it’s not the best time for swimming in the sea.
 Spring is also a great time to visit because there are fewer crowds and cheaper prices.

 Chania Summer

 Summertime is the most popular time to visit Chania.
-The weather is hot (which is perfect for beach days and sea swims) and it rarely rains.
-That said, summertime brings the most visitors – and the best places to visit in Chania, Crete can get very crowded during the summer months.
+The weather is hot and it rarely rains.
+That said, summertime brings the most visitors and it can get very crowded.

 Autumn in Chania

-Autumn is the shoulder season in Chania and the city seems to empty of visitors – but it can be quite delightful!
-Temperatures don’t get really cool until November, so there is plenty of opportunity of outdoor adventures (and possibly even swimming).
-Plus, there are several Chania festivals during the autumn season.
+This is the shoulder season in Chania and the city seems to empty of visitors – which can be delightful!
+Temperatures don’t get really cool until November, so there is plenty of opportunity of outdoor adventures.
+Plus, there are several Chania festivals during the autumn.

 Chania Winters

-Winter can be a fantastic time for visiting Chania – especially for budget travelers, as the prices are lowest during the winter months.
-Sunny winter days are great for hiking and outdoor adventures, but be aware that winter is the rainy season (and it can even snow!).
+Winter can be a fantastic time for visiting Chania.
+This is especially true for budget travelers, as the prices are at their lowest.
+Sunny winter days are great for hiking, but be aware that winter is the rainy season (and it can even snow!).

 Before you can partake in the top things to do in Chania, Greece, you have to figure out how to get there first!
 Chania can be reached by plane and boat (or if you’re already on Crete, bus and car).